Ahaif/Exchange_Market/README.md

 - make sure that ganache is runinng and export private key of first account to your metamask wallet

 Backend :
-- Smart Contracts: Deployed to Kovan Test Network
+- Smart Contracts: Deployed to Local Network [Ganache]
 - TOKEN : token (HAI) -> functionallity of ERC20 token
 - EXCHANGE : manage the logique of exchange market(Trades, Orders Actions, Data Visualisiation )
 - Truffle and ether.js for deployment and intercations with Blockchain